Come with me to darkest Africa and relive the guilty pleasure of Congo (1995)

-Critically mauled on its release, and trapped in the shadow of it’s Jurassic predecessor, there seems to be little affection for this Frank Marshall directed Michael Crichton adaptation but I love it.
-Yes, I know its a bit rubbish.
-The first act is all over the place, the casting isn’t quite right, the special effects and sets late in the movie are a bit shoddy and the script’s only a couple of b’wanas away from being a hate crime but there’s such an old school Saturday morning serial feel to it that it kind of gets away with it.
-Ironically, as time has passed it’s the subplot about the satellite communications system which feels anachronistic and old fashioned whereas the exploration into the deepest jungles of Africa have assumed that timeless, Edgar Rice Burroughs quality.
+Critically mauled on its release, and trapped in the shadow of its Jurassic predecessor, there seems to be little affection for this Frank Marshall-directed Michael Crichton adaptation, but I love it.
+Yes, I know it’s a bit rubbish.
+The first act is all over the place, the casting isn’t quite right, the special effects and sets late in the movie are a bit shoddy, and the script’s only a couple of b’wanas away from being a hate crime, but there’s such an old school Saturday morning serial feel to it that it kind of gets away with it.
+Ironically, as time has passed, it’s the subplot about the satellite communications system which feels anachronistic and old-fashioned, whereas the exploration into the deepest jungles of Africa have started to acquire a timeless, Edgar Rice Burroughs quality.
 I bet this film would work really well in black and white.

 Once they reach Africa, the film improves markedly, becoming more confident in its unfashionable but totally enjoyable identity as a jungle adventure story, supported by an evocative and primal score by Jerry Goldsmith.
-It’s only once it’s safely landed in the Dark continent that the movie plays its trump card and introduces us to the laconically swashbuckling Munro Kelly (Ernie Hudson, “Ghostbuisters”).
-Hudson is immensely entertaining as the ironically self-declared great white hunter and he’s so good you find yourself wishing that he’d been spun off into his own series of bad-ass adventures.
+It’s only once it’s safely landed in the Dark continent that the movie plays its trump card and introduces us to the laconically swashbuckling Munro Kelly (Ernie Hudson, GHOSTBUSTERS).
+Hudson is immensely entertaining as the ironically self-declared “great white hunter,” and he’s so good you find yourself wishing he’d been spun off into his own series of badass adventures beyond CONGO.
 We even get an early appearance from Adewale Akinnuoye-Agbaje in one of his first film roles as Munro’s loyal sidekick Kahega.

-Yes, the apes themselves are just men in suits (a choice forced on the production after the initial plan to use the same technology which gave us the dinosaurs of Isla Nublar had to be abandoned because the CGI couldn’t do hair convincingly) but they’re still pretty damn good, as you’d expect given they were designed by the great Stan Winston.
-Of course, nowadays we’re accustomed to pixel perfect apes driven by sublime motion capture performances by the likes of Andy Serkis but the gorillas of “Congo”, especially Amy, are impressively realised given the limitations of the time.
-Speaking of Andy Serkis, you could easily slot the events of this film into the timeline of the “Planet Of The Apes” saga quite easily if you wanted to, as the reintroduction into the wild of a gorilla who could talk would inevitably have had consequences.
+Yes, the apes themselves are just men in suits (a choice forced on the production after the initial plan to use the same technology which gave us the dinosaurs of Isla Nublar had to be abandoned because the CGI couldn’t do hair convincingly) but they’re still pretty damn good, as you’d expect given the great Stan Winston designed them.
+Of course, nowadays we’re accustomed to pixel-perfect apes driven by sublime motion-capture performances by the likes of Andy Serkis but the gorillas of CONGO, especially Amy, are impressively realised given the limitations of the time.
+Speaking of Andy Serkis, you could quite easily slot the events of this film into the timeline of the recent PLANET OF THE APES saga if you wanted to, as the reintroduction into the wild of a gorilla who could talk would inevitably have had consequences.